alexjgaw/writerduel/README.md

   * Destroy game when players are finished
 * Set up react router to handle the URL for a specific game
 * Create more user-friendly game ids
-* Connect with a dictionary API to validate word submissions